Perception-First Design™

 Simply Smart Home

-The problem: $1.7M annual revenue.
-Template site.
+The problem: Template site.
 No unified branding.
-Feature-focused marketing. $150+ price point with a presentation that said “$15 knockoff.”
+Feature-focused marketing.
+Premium price point with a presentation that said “knockoff.”

-Every layer was failing: site didn’t answer basic questions (Foundation), no faces or warmth (L1), template at premium price (L2), feature specs instead of emotional connection (L3), homepage structured around company, not user goals (L4).
+Every layer was failing: site didn’t answer basic questions (L0, cognitive load), no faces or warmth (L1), template at premium price (L2), feature specs instead of emotional connection (L3), homepage structured around company, not user goals (L4).

 What I did: Unified brand system.
 Emotional messaging: “stay connected, even when you’re apart.”
 Hero sections with faces.
 Consistent collateral across every touchpoint.
 4-year systematic brand infrastructure build.